marmon7/Assignment3/Assignment3.md

 than working directly with the root user and disable remote SSH access to the root user.
 This is so your web server can be protected from hackers looking to take control as the root has all permissions.

+1. Create a User

-1. The first thing you should do with this new droplet is create a new user with sudo command permissions.
+The first thing you should do with this new droplet is create a new user with sudo command permissions.
 Creating a user can be done by typing the command `useradd` but don't execute it quite yet because we are going to add options for a home directory and default shell.